-As of April 1, a total of 99 households were being served by the Housing Supports program in Clay County.
-There are 85 households leased in the scattered-site Housing Supports program - 10 with the HRA; 17 with CAPLP; 7 with the Presentation Partners in Housing; 3 with LMHC; 7 with Metro Behavioral Health; 9 with the Lotus Center; and 29 with Greater Minnesota Community Services.
-In addition, CCRI serves 3 scattered sites and 14 Housing Supports clients at Gateway Gardens.
+As of May 1, a total of 97 households were being served by the Housing Supports program in Clay County.
+There are 85 households leased in the scattered-site Housing Supports program - 10 with the HRA; 16 with CAPLP; 6 with the Presentation Partners in Housing; 3 with LMHC; 7 with Metro Behavioral Health; 8 with the Lotus Center; and 30 with Greater Minnesota Community Services.
+In addition, CCRI serves 5 scattered sites and 12 Housing Supports clients at Gateway Gardens.

-Six households are searching for units.
-Clay County Social Services has indicated that we are able to add up to 50 additional households.
-There was a partner meeting in January that was very positive.
-The HRA has traditionally operated at this higher number but has not added any new participants in over a year due to internal administrative challenges due to retirements.
+Five households are searching for units.
+Clay County Social Services has indicated that we are able to add up to 53 additional households.
+We will gradually begin to increase in June.
+The HRA has traditionally operated at this higher number but has not added any new participants in over a year due to internal administrative challenges due to retirements at the HRA and Clay County.